mooltipass/minible/aux_main_mcu_protocol.md

 While the main role of the auxiliary MCU is to receive/send data packets from/to USB or Bluetooth, other types of messages (firmware update, keyboard HID presses) are also needed.

 ## [](#header-2) Message Structure and Serial Link Specs
-The message structure is defined as follows:
+The fixed length **539 bytes long** message structure is defined as follows:

 | byte 0 - 1   | byte 2 - 535  | byte 536 - 537   | byte 538            |
 |:-------------|---------------|:-----------------|---------------------|